mdg583/AOC/2025/Day1/Readme.md

 ## Part 2

-Treat each final location of the dial as a class in terms of how many time the dial has turned past 0.
+Treat each final location of the dial as a class in terms of how many times the dial has turned past 0.
 Sum the difference in classes between each step.
 For the landing on 0 case, we double count a bunch of times and miss-count other times depending on if the class includes the lower or upper bound.
 So do both and average.

 ``` R
 x = readr::read_lines("input.txt")